 Former President Herbert Hoover was among the visitors in the house, part of a friendship that spanned more than 50 years.
 Their relationship grew until they became fishing partners as their time would allow.
 Hoover shared in confidence details of his political career that few ever knew.
 Declining to ever reveal the nature of their talks, Pennington kept the confidence to his death.

 Purchased by the university in 1993 to make it a permanent part of campus, Pennington House is being maintained without exterior changes and with restricted interior changes.
-It now serves as the office for University Relations.
+It now serves as the office for the William Penn Honors Program.